Skip to content

 Document Structure

-Represents a document as a flat list of nodes with explicit parent-child index references — a traversable tree with heading levels, content layers, inline annotations, and structured table grids.
+A flat list of nodes with explicit parent-child index references — a traversable tree with heading levels, content layers, inline annotations, and structured table grids.

 Comparison